Abhinav0826/Climate-Outlook/README.md

 ## Features

-- DDisplays comprehensive weather information including temperature, weather description, minimum and maximum temperatures, wind speed, humidity, and current date and time.
+- Displays comprehensive weather information including temperature, weather description, minimum and maximum temperatures, wind speed, humidity, and current date and time.
 - Utilizes the OpenWeatherMap API for fetching weather data.
 - Adapts the UI dynamically to reflect different weather conditions and times of day.